folio-org/mod-camunda/README.md

     * POST
         * /camunda/message

-## ActiveMQ Message Broker
+## Kafka Message Broker
-We are using ActiveMQ to consume messages.
-Currently we are only consuming, not producing messages.
-This is a hard dependency when running the application, so if you want to run the application without a message broker, comment out `activemq.broker-url: tcp://localhost:61616` in the application.yml
+We are using Kafka as the message broker.

 ## FOLIO Integration
 For detailed information to bring up a FOLIO instance refer to [https://github.com/folio-org/folio-ansible](https://github.com/folio-org/folio-ansible).